natalicot/Developer_container_tools/Buildah/README.md

 [official website](https://buildah.io/)

 ### About

-- Buildah is a tool developed by Red Hat and it comes along with Podman and is called when you run podman build.
+- Buildah is developed by Red Hat.
 - Buildah is daemonless and rootless.
-- Buildah  can mount a working container's root filesystem for manipulation.
+- Buildah  supports complex build scenarios.
-- Use the updated contents of a container's root filesystem as a filesystem layer to create a new image.
+- Buildah comes along with Podman and is called when you run podman build.

 ### Get started